 Material

-For whole meal bread production, spelt, grown in the year 2018 in Serbia was used, with tested following characteristics: moisture, ash, sugar, protein, cellulose, starch and lipid content (%) of 10.0, 3.05, 2.35, 17.02, 2.37, 65.87 and 0.6, respectively.
+For whole meal bread production, flour from spelt, grown in the year 2018 in Serbia was used.
+Tested chemical composition is presented in table 1.

-Salt, sugar and yeast are commercial products and taken from a local food market.
+Salt, sugar and yeast are commercial products, taken from a local food market.
 Salt was produced by "SO PRODUCT" d.o.o Stara Pazova, Serbia, sugar was produced by “Crvenka”, Crvenka, Serbia yeast and yeast extract were taken from “Altech Serbia d.o.o” Senta, Serbia.
-Yeast extract consisted of moisture ash, protein, starch, lipid and sugar content (%) 4.43, 13.54, 75.19, 0, 0.17 and 7.27 respectively.
+Yeast extract chemical composition is presented in table 1.

+Table 1.
+Chemical composition of whole meal spelt flour and yeast extract